(Eds. note: This article was originally written in 2011 and was updated in Nov. 2018.)

 3. Information for Use

 This is a very broad topic, including manuals, instruction sheets, information labels on the product, hazard warning signs and labels, HMI screens, indicator and warning lights, training materials, video, photographs, drawings, bills of materials, etc. There are some excellent standards now available that can guide you in developing these materials [1, 12 and 13].
+To learn more about hazard warning labels, see our series on this topic.
+To learn more about Information for Use, see this article.

 The major failure modes in this level include: